SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 1. Click into the _Designer_ component of the Event Portal
 1. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
-1. On the Upper Right Corner, Click the _Create_ button and select _Create Application_
+1. On the Upper Right Corner, Click the toolbox icon and select _Create Application_
    1. Name: ProcessPayment
    1. Description: NONE
-   1. Application Class: Unspecified
+   1. Application Type: Standard
    1. Owners: Assign Yourself
    1. Tags: NONE
    1. Associated Events: